maryrosecook/islaclj/languageguide.md

 Expressions in the language are delimited by new lines.

 An Isla program can only have one block.
-Regardless of the number of new lines between expressions, a program will comprise a single block of statements.

 ## Blocks

-Regardless of the number of new lines between expressions, an Isla program consists of a single block.
+Regardless of the number of new lines between expressions, all expressions in the program will belong to one block.

 ## Scope and environment